 Also, you might get stuck after sunset as no taxis are driving but you’re still in Tai O. (Happened to my dorm mates.)
 This tour* I found combines everything nicely.

 Man Mo Temple

 You can light an incense while kneeling on the little stool and pray for whatever you wish.
 Or you can have your fortune told by rattling the metal box with fortune sticks in it until it comes out and you can buy the Chinese description.

 Stanley is one of the oldest villages in Hong Kong has remained its very distinct charm.
-If you happen to be around when the dragon boat races are on, I highly recommend attending those.
+If you happen to be around when the Dragon Boat Festival in June are on, I highly recommend attending those.

-Did you visit Hong Kong to grab cheap goods?
-Head over to Kowloon for your safest bet.
-If you want daily bits, souvenirs and pretty things, I’d say you need to stop by the famous Ladies Market.
-You can get luggage tags from all imaginable comic characters (I got Stitch!, toys, leather notebooks, funny outfits, jewellery and more.
+If you are a serious travel souvenir shopper, then this market is a Hong Kong must see!
+Head over to Kowloon for daily bits, souvenirs and pretty things, I’d say you need to stop by the famous Ladies Market.
+You can get cute luggage tags, toys, leather notebooks, funny outfits, jewellery and more.

 Ok, so you might be more into the electronics and super deals on laptops, smartphones and camera gear?
-Then MongKok and its many stores are a great place to find just what you’re looking for.
+Then Mong Kok and its many stores are a great place to find just what you’re looking for.
 It might look intimidating at first, but it is a good area and people speak English.

 Avenue of Stars